 Business energy costs are on an upward trajectory, as increasing wholesale costs combine with growing non-commodity charges.
-With the ESOS Phase 2 deadline looming, the new Streamlined Energy & Carbon Reporting (SECR) framework commencing in April and increasing sustainability scrutiny, business energy is under pressure from every direction.
+With the ESOS Phase 2 deadline looming, the new Streamlined Energy & Carbon Reporting (SECR) framework and increasing sustainability scrutiny, business energy is under pressure from every direction.

 Understanding your energy portfolio and using data to drive cost and consumption strategies has never been more important.